IntuitionMachine/TrustProtocol-Contract/README.md

-# taryn-token-contract
+# TrustProtocol-Contract
-ERC20 token with mint and distribution functions
+ERC20 token for assets tokenized on the TrustToken Platform.

 ## Instructions
 ```